In this Article

-However, for some people, emulsifiers in skin care products are not as beneficial.
+For some people, emulsifiers in skin care products are not beneficial.
 This is because emulsifiers work in the same way as a surfactant.

-A surfactant works in exactly the same way as an emulsifier.
-That is, chemically speaking it has a water soluble end and an oil soluble end, and binds together water based molecules and oil based molecules to make an emulsion.
+A surfactant, chemically speaking, has a water soluble end and an oil soluble end, and binds together water based molecules and oil based molecules to make an emulsion.

 Emollients tend to be used more often in moisturising skin care products such as creams and lotions, and surfactants tend to be more common in cleansing products such facial washes and shampoos.

 Surfactants are perhaps better known to us as the general population than emulsifiers.
 This is because a detergent is a form of surfactant.

 That is, a detergent is a cleansing solution (for either the face, body or the kitchen worktop or toilet) that contains a surfactant.